b-jan/blog/NextJs.md

 - launch the dev server with `yarn start`
 - browse to http://localhost:3000 to view the app

-I am now simulating a 'good 3G network' in Chrome so that we really understand what is going on.
+I am now simulating a '3G network' in Chrome (could be a real life usage) so that we really understand what is going on.
 An here is the result:

 ![CSR](assets/cra-csr.gif?raw=true "Client-side rendering on a create-react-app")